mattsnelson/website/content/publication/2019_Snelson_gpr109a/index.md

 ---
-abstract: "BACKGROUND: Alterations in gut homeostasis may contribute to the progression of diabetic nephropathy (DN).
-Resistant starch (RS) is a prebiotic fibre that promotes the production of butyrate by the gut microbiota.
-Butyrate acts as a ligand for G-protein-coupled-receptor (GPR)190a, decreasing intestinal inflammation and promoting gut epithelial barrier integrity in induced-colitis models.
-This study aimed to assess the effects of: (i) a diet supplemented with the physiological concentration of 12.5% RS and (ii) GPR109a deletion on the progression of DN.
-METHODS: Male mice that were homozygous for GPR109a deletion or their wildtype littermates were rendered diabetic with streptozotocin.
-Mice received either a control diet or an isocaloric diet containing 12.5% RS for 24 weeks.
-Renal injury was assessed by urine albumin and renal histology.
-Ileum histology was evaluated and gastrointestinal permeability was determined in vivo using the FITC-dextran test and ex vivo by expression of ileum tight junction proteins.
-RESULTS: Diabetes was associated with increased albuminuria, blood urea nitrogen, glomerulosclerosis index scores and urinary MCP-1, none of which were altered with RS supplementation or GPR109a deletion.
-Whilst diabetes was associated with alterations in intestinal morphology, intestinal permeability was unaltered and RS supplementation had no effect on intestinal permeability nor morphology.
-GPR109a deletion did not worsen DN or alter gastrointestinal homeostasis.
-CONCLUSIONS: Twenty-four weeks of supplementation of 12.5% RS does not protect against the development of DN in the STZ-induced diabetic mouse model.
-Further, GPR109a does not appear to play a critical role in intestinal homeostasis or in the development of DN."
+abstract: "Alterations in gut homeostasis may contribute to the progression of diabetic nephropathy.
+There has been recent attention on the renoprotective effects of metabolite-sensing receptors in chronic renal injury, including the G-protein-coupled-receptor (GPR)109a, which ligates the short chain fatty acid butyrate.
+However, the role of GPR109a in the development of diabetic nephropathy, a milieu of diminished microbiome-derived metabolites, has not yet been determined.
+This study aimed to assess the effects of insufficient GPR109a signalling via genetic deletion of GPR109a on the development of renal injury in diabetic nephropathy.
+Gpr109a−/− mice or their wildtype littermates (Gpr109a+/+) were rendered diabetic with streptozotocin (STZ).
+Mice received a control diet or an isocaloric high fiber diet (12.5% resistant starch) for 24 weeks and gastrointestinal permeability and renal injury were determined.
+Diabetes was associated with increased albuminuria, glomerulosclerosis and inflammation.
+In comparison, Gpr109a−/− mice with diabetes did not show an altered renal phenotype.
+Resistant starch supplementation did not afford protection from renal injury in diabetic nephropathy.
+Whilst diabetes was associated with alterations in intestinal morphology, intestinal permeability assessed in vivo using the FITC-dextran test was unaltered.
+GPR109a deletion did not worsen gastrointestinal permeability.
+Further, 12.5% resistant starch supplementation, at physiological concentrations, had no effect on intestinal permeability or morphology.
+These studies indicate that GPR109a does not play a critical role in intestinal homeostasis in a model of type 1 diabetes or in the development of diabetic nephropathy."
 authors:
 - "**Matthew Snelson**"
 - Sih Min Tan
+- Gavin Higgins
 - Runa Lindblom
-- Gavin Higgins
-- Charles Mackay
 - Melinda Coughlan
-date: "2019-07-31T00:00:00Z"
+date: "2019-11-30T00:00:00Z"
 doi: "10.1101/713354"
 featured: false
 projects: []